 As previously mentioned, some states and facilities have additional requirements that can slow down the onboarding process.
 However, your agency should inform you about those requirements so that there aren’t any surprises.
 Examples of unique requirements we’ve seen:

 - Certifications cannot expire during duration of the contract and must be renewed before starting if they do

 - Requirement for titers to be within the last seven years.

 - TB within a certain time frame i.e. six months, 30 days, last two weeks.

 - Pre-orientation modules

 - Fingerprint requirements for state backgrounds in addition to license ones

-- Extensive urine, hair or blood tests for drug screening that can take up to 2 weeks to process
+- Extensive urine, hair, or blood tests for drug screenings that can take up to 2 weeks to process

 This is just a short list of the types of variation in requirements we see from facility to facility.
 Again, it’s so important to act quickly and stay in constant communication with your recruiter and compliance specialist.
 If you’re still working, let them know what your work schedule is right away, to help schedule appointments and time to complete modules around that.